-For me, the real trouble was that none of that icky stuff amounted to much of a point.
-Unless it were to say that bearded PhD guys can kick ass too.
-And of course by "kick ass" I mean gang-beating defenseless brown people tied up to a ceiling.
-The film did try to scratch at larger themes when a senior CIA operative George, played brilliantly by one of my favorite actors, Mark Strong, questioned Washington’s decision to terminate the detainee program.
+For me, the real trouble was that none of that icky stuff amounted to much of a point—unless it were to say that bearded PhD guys can kick ass too.
+And of course what's meant by "kick ass" in this instance is gang-beating defenseless brown people tied up to a ceiling fixture.
+The film did try to scratch at larger themes when a senior CIA operative, George, played brilliantly by Mark Strong, questioned Washington’s decision to terminate the detainee program.
 “Who am I supposed to ask about Bin Laden now?”
-George pleaded with politicos as they pressed him for results.
-Then he urged them (and us) to consider the existential dialectic of indecision versus action—a brain teaser of risk and inverse risk that totally baffled me when I was in seventh grade.
+George pleads with politicos as they press him for results.
+Then he urges them (and us) to consider the existential dialectic of indecision versus action—a brain teaser of risk and inverse risk that totally baffled me when I was in sixth grade.

-And then there is the more obvious issue of the narrative drive.
+And then there is the more obvious problem of the narrative drive.
 The obvious part being that we know what happens in the end: we kill the bad guy.
-Not to sound like a workshop egg-head, but that problem could have been solved had Boal and Bigelow made Maya a more complex character rather than your go-getting, not-sit-behind-the-desk chop lady stereotype.
+Not to sound like a workshop egg-head, but that could have been resolved had Boal and Bigelow made Maya a more complex character rather than your go-getting, not-sit-behind-the-desk chop lady stereotype.

-Syriana also does a better job at tackling some of the same "war on terror" themes precisely because it strays from its text of origin, a memoir written by a former CIA case worker Robert Baer.
-Instead, it weaves together petroleum politics, radical Islam, global finance and CIA’s own lumbering bureaucracy in bravura style worthy of Italian Neorealists, but also one so vividly impressionistic that at times watching the film feels more like reading a Don DeLillo novel.
+Syriana is another post-9/11 film that does a better job at tackling some of the same "war on terror" themes precisely because it strays from its text of origin, a memoir written by a former CIA case worker Robert Baer.
+Instead, it weaves together petroleum politics, radical Islam, global finance and CIA’s own lumbering bureaucracy in bravura style worthy of the Italian Neorealists, but also one so vividly impressionistic that at times watching the film feels more like reading a Don DeLillo novel.

-Zero Dark Thirty meanwhile can’t seem to make up its mind about what it wants to be, a movie or a documentary.
+Zero Dark Thirty meanwhile can’t seem to make up its mind about what it wants to be, a movie or a docudrama.
 In the final scene of killing Bin Laden, the impulse to convey realism yields some excellent footage of cyber-ninja Navy SEALs doing some hi-tech shooting.
-But then one of the commandos pauses to gaze over the dead and reflect on the violence.
+But then one of the commandos pauses to reflect on the violence by gazing pensively over the dead.
 Not only would this never happen during a special forces operation, where each life-or-death second is accounted for, an actual hit of this kind is likely executed in half the time it takes to play its movie version.